Kenneth Gibson (Scottish politician): Rebellions

-In December 2022, Gibson was said to be "bordering on hate speech" by Scottish Labour MSP Mercedes Villalba.
-This was during the Stage 3 debate on the Gender Recognition Reform (Scotland) Bill, where Gibson, on the topic of housing "anatomical males" in women's prisons, stated "If a fox said it was a chicken, would you put it in a henhouse?
+Along with eight other SNP MSPs, Gibson voted against the Gender Recognition Reform (Scotland) Bill, which sought to make it easier for people to change their legal gender.
+During the Stage 3 debate on the bill, in December 2022, Gibson, on the topic of housing "anatomical males" in women's prisons, stated "If a fox said it was a chicken, would you put it in a henhouse?
 Of course not."
+This was said to be "bordering on hate speech" by Scottish Labour MSP Mercedes Villalba.